Deliver “Delight and Passion” to people

 Keisuke Yoshida

-He studied computational concept design and architecture at graduate school.
-He specializes in "spatial experiences" that combine digital technology and space, and is in charge of projects on various scales.
-He is also involved in NOMLAB, which conducts research on combining prototyping and concept design and technology through space.
-He will obtain a first-class architect license in 2023.
+He studied computational concept design and architecture in graduate school.
+He specializes in "spatial experiences" that fuse digital technology and space, and has worked on projects of various scales.
+In parallel, he participates in NOMLAB, which conducts research on prototyping and combining concept design and technology through space.
+He obtained his first-class architect license in 2023.

 Related Links